List of transportation units of the United States Army: Battalions

 The movement control battalion is charged with regulating all movement within its area of operation, including along the main supply route (MSR) and alternate supply routes (ASR).
 Subordinate to the Theater Sustainment Command and/or Expeditionary Sustainment Command, it is a vital component in the planning and execution of deployment, redeployment and distribution operations.
-The battalion exercises control of between four to ten movement control teams, which are assigned to key areas or transportation nodes.
+The battalion exercises control of between four and ten movement control teams, which are assigned to key areas or transportation nodes.

 Companies

 Motor Transport Company

 Motor transport companies provide for the transport of personnel and a variety of commodities, including petroleum products, bulk cargo, and containers.
 They normally operate as part of a transportation battalion, a Combat Sustainment Support Battalion (CSSB) or Division Sustainment Support Battalion (DSSB).
 There are four basic types of motor companies:

 Light-Medium Truck Company

 The light-medium truck company provides for transportation of bulk cargo, containers and personnel using the Family of Medium Tactical Vehicles (FMTV).
 It may operate as part of a motor transport battalion, a CSSB or a DSSB.
 It consists of a headquarters platoon, a light-medium truck platoon, a medium truck platoon, and a maintenance section.
 Vehicle complement comprises 50 medium tactical vehicle cargo trucks, including the M1078 and M1083 variants, along with 25 trailers of the same payload capacity; and 10 M1088 medium tactical vehicle tractor trucks with 20 M871 trailers.
 Its total one-time lift capability is 225 short tons of breakbulk cargo; 404 short tons of breakbulk ammunition; 440 pallets; 10 TEU; or 600 personnel with gear.